HattoriIanzo/The-first-one/README.md

-# Games sign up system
+# Games registration system

 > Project status: In development.

+This is just a test project, no real application.
+Creating this to learn how Github works.